Is pulmonary hypertension different than high blood pressure?

 Primary pulmonary hypertension

 When not accompanied by underlying heart and lung disease or other illnesses, it is called primary pulmonary hypertension.
-This condition is relatively rare, with only about 500 to 1,000 new cases diagnosed every year in the United States.
 The greatest number of cases is reported in women between ages 21 and 40.
 Several cases of primary pulmonary hypertension have been linked to the use of the appetite suppressants fenfluramine and dexfenfluramine.

 Secondary pulmonary hypertension